 We completed the wings course at RAF Oakington with 110 hours on the Vampire T11 in March 1961.
 This was a very proud moment for all of us on the course.
 We felt, with some justification, that we had achieved something very worthwhile and extremely demanding.

 Some weeks prior to the end of the course we were invited to fill in a form stating our preference for the type of aircraft that we wished to fly.
 I put helicopters as my first choice.
 As I recall it was because helicopters were not aerobatic (then) but, of greater importance, offered the best potential for “freedom” in flying compared with the very controlled regimes of the other types.
 The two most likely roles were either Search & Rescue and support of the Army in the field.
 The “freedom” I mentioned is very apparent.
 In S&R, the pilot takes off and he alone has total responsibility, with his crew of a navigator and winch-men, to find the survivor, plan the rescue and then effect the saving of life.
 Supporting the Army is likewise a case of taking off to meet up with the Army unit then carrying out whatever task is required.
 In neither role can the pilot call upon help from say, air traffic control or other agencies.
 Other members of the course were posted to fighters, maritime and light bombers.
-Four were posted to the V-Force, an unenviable assignment which involved sitting in dispersal for hours on end, very little flying, little chance of actually handling the flying controls on one’s first tour and, if so called upon, to take off within the 4 minutes warning time with the intention of wiping out millions of Russians with the sure knowledge that the country and loved ones back home would no longer exist!
+Four were posted to the V-Force, an assignment which involved sitting in dispersal for hours on end, very little flying, and limited actual handling of the flying controls on one’s first tour.
+Worse, if so called upon, to take off within the 4 minutes warning time with the intention of wiping out millions of Russians in the sure knowledge that the country and loved ones back home would no longer exist!

-In April I reported to South Cerney for the helicopter course on the Sycamore.
+In April I reported to RAF South Cerney for the helicopter conversion course on the Bristol Sycamore.